AEGN

 Our impact

-Philanthropy has a critical role to play.
-Since our establishment in 2008, we have seen the powerful impact like-minded environmental and climate funders can make by collaborating to ensure projects receive the funding they need to succeed, but also by advocating on behalf of the change agents they support.
-We have built a trusted place where our members learn and share, are inspired and informed, and come together to fund some of the greatest challenges of our times.
+Since our establishment in 2008, we have seen the powerful impact like-minded environmental donors can make by collaborating to ensure projects receive the funding they need to succeed, but also by advocating on behalf of the change agents they support.
+We have built a trusted place where our members learn and share, are inspired and informed, and come together to fund solutions to some of the greatest challenges of our times.

 What we do